ambielecki/dwa15-fall2018/misc/code-style.md

+>> &ldquo;Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.&rdquo; – Martin Fowler, Refactoring: Improving the Design of Existing Code.

 # Code style
 It's common for development teams to have a coding style guide&mdash; a set of rules for how code should be written, which covers details like: